jaymuk/battle_ships_september/README.md

+Tryint the Battleship web version with Caron, Ben and Jacob

 #BattleShips

 The game is ready to play when theres are two players initialized with a board each and each board has 5 ships placed.